multixscale/cvmfs-tutorial-hpc-best-practices/docs/access/client.md

 * Updating `/etc/fstab` to ensure that the CernVM-FS repositories are mounted at boot time.

-[Configuring `autofs`](#autofs) to never unmount due to inactivity is preferable to using static mounts, because the latter requires you (or your system administrator) to mount every repository individually, even if they are already part of your CernVM-FS configuration.
-With `autofs` you automatically get access to these repositories.
+[Configuring `autofs`](#autofs) to never unmount due to inactivity is preferable to using static mounts, because the latter requires that every repository is mounted individually, even if is already known in your CernVM-FS configuration.
+When using `autofs` you can access all repositories that are known to CernVM-FS through its active configuration.

 For more information on mounting repositories,
 [see the CernVM-FS documentation](https://cvmfs.readthedocs.io/en/stable/cpt-configure.html#mounting).